“In all this world there is nothing so beautiful as a happy child.” ~L. Frank Baum

 Friends of Virgin Islands National Park is working with the National Park Service and the community to rebuild the playground in front of the Park Visitor Center that was damaged in the 2017 hurricanes.
 The playground and the adjacent ballfield are managed by the Virgin Islands Department of Sports, Parks, and Recreation under a special use permit.
 Much of the open play space for children in Cruz Bay was lost as a result of the hurricanes making the reconstruction and completion of the playground even more important!
-Subject to raising the funds for this multi-phase project, construction is set to begin in 2022!
+Subject to raising the funds for this multi-phase project, construction is set to begin October 1, 2022!
 Please help us gift the children on our island a place of wonder and exploration!

 THANK YOU FOR HELPING REBUILD ST. JOHN'S PLAYGROUND TODAY!